 Tempe in Maricopa County, Arizona — The American Mountains (Southwest)

 Location.
-33° 23.602′ N, 111° 57.703′ W. Marker is in Tempe, Arizona, in Maricopa County.
-Marker can be reached from West Southern Avenue near South Priest Drive, on the right when traveling west.
+33° 24.962′ N, 111° 56.078′ W. Marker is in Tempe, Arizona, in Maricopa County.
+Marker is at the intersection of East Lemon Street and South College Avenue, on the right when traveling east on East Lemon Street.
 Touch for map.
-Marker and Building are located at the Odd Fellows - Petersen Park.
-Marker is at or near this postal address: 1414 West Southern Avenue, Tempe AZ 85282, United States of America.
+Marker is in this post office area: Tempe AZ 85281, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 26, 2018.
-This page originally submitted on February 15, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,493 times since then and 52 times this year.
-Photos: 1, 2, 3. submitted on February 15, 2010, by Bill Kirchner of Tucson, Arizona.
-4. submitted on January 14, 2011, by Michael D Martin of Gig Harbor, Washington.
-5. submitted on February 15, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page was last revised on September 15, 2020.
+It was originally submitted on September 14, 2020, by Peter Fischer of Phoenix, Arizona.
+This page has been viewed 230 times since then and 118 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 14, 2020, by Peter Fischer of Phoenix, Arizona. • J. Makali Bruton was the editor who published this page.